ubc-library-rc/gis-intro-leaflet/content/hands-on3.md

 ---

 # Map Boilerplate
-A [boilerplate](https://www.freecodecamp.org/news/whats-boilerplate-and-why-do-we-use-it-let-s-check-out-the-coding-style-guide-ac2b6c814ee7/) is a chunk of code that can be used as-is in multiple contexts and often provides the basis for more advanced operations.
-The boilerplate code for this workshop renders a basemap which we will tinker with and add to in order to build an dynamic cluster map.
-It’s important that you don’t lose any of this code, and that it remains in its original structure and arrangement.
-Beyond this workshop, before you experiment with it on your own it's a good idea to make a copy of the original code to refer back to.

-## Boilerplate Code
 Now that we've seen what the boilerplate basemap for this workshop looks like, let’s explore the code behind it.
 Return to VS Code (your code editer).
 Double click `boilerplate.html ` in the Explorer panel to open it.
 The contents of your boilerplate should look like this: